CSCfi/csc-user-guide/docs/cloud/pouta/images.md

 testing.
 There is very little reason for end-users using this image, and if you are unsure, CentOS and Ubuntu are better choices 99% of the time.

-### Ubuntu-14.04
-Ubuntu-14.04 has been at the end of standard support for some time and will go EOL in 2022.
-We recommend using newer Ubuntu images.

-### Fedora-Atomic-25
-You probably do not want to use this if you are not sure.
-We will most likely remove this image in the near future since it is getting quite out of date.

 [GitHub page]: https://github.com/CSC-IT-Center-for-Science/diskimage-builder-csc-automation